Download Press Kit Here

 Wade Fernandez / Wiciwen Apis-Mahwaew

-Soaring around the world with Menominee Indian Reservation roots, Wade Fernandez (Walks With The Black Wolf) is a “deeply authentic” multi-award winning international touring artist from the Menominee Nation Reservation in Wisconsin.
-Winning numerous awards in many genres, Fernandez's musical style has no bounds.
-Beginning his solo career opening and then joining Jackson Browne & the Indigo Girls onstage has led to a long career with over 50 international tours.
-Some people classify his music as Contemporary Native Americana yet he is as comfortable performing solo vocals, acoustic guitar, and native flute at a folk fest as he is onstage jamming electric with his band.
-His passion to share his music, spirit, culture and honor Grandmother Earth is reflected in his international presentations in schools (k-college), workshops, and concerts from Woodstock 94 to Honor The Earth.
+Soaring around the world with Menominee Indian Reservation roots, Wade Fernandez (Walks With The Black Wolf) is a “deeply authentic” multi-award winning international touring artist from the Menominee Nation.
+Winning numerous awards in many genres, Fernandez's musical style knows no bounds.
+Beginning his solo career joining Jackson Browne & the Indigo Girls onstage has led to a long career with over 60 international tours.
+Both his music and his message is firmly grounded in his Menominee Reservation roots and love for the land, animals, and people.
+His passion to educate, share music, culture and honor Grandmother Earth is reflected in his international presentations and work in schools (k-college), workshops, with the elderly, the mentally disabled, elders, youth and concerts both rocking and soothing stages from Woodstock 94 to Honor The Earth.

 Sample Of Musical Performances

-Sample Of Commissions Native Radio Theatre, Milwaukee Choral Artists, Menominee Casino, Tobacco Cessation project, Potawatomi Gathering theme song, various movie soundtracks
+Sample Of Commissions Native Radio Theatre, Milwaukee Choral Artists, Menominee Casino, Tobacco Cessation project, Potawatomi Gathering theme song, various movie & television soundtracks

 Sample of Teaching Arts; Rhinelander School Of The Arts, Artist Residencies, presentations and workshops in U.S. & Europe teaching Native American Flute Playing and Menominee Culture, Songwriting, Performance, Artist Trainer, etc.

 other arts dabbled with; Native American Flute making, Photographer, Film Making, Traditional Canoe Building, Organic Gardening, published author.

 Sample of Awards & Honors